- Terms and conditions

 ACCESS TO THE WEBSITE

-This website is owned exclusively by the State of Monaco (the Digital Government Department).
+This website is owned exclusively by the State of Monaco (the Digital Services Department).

 The trademarks and/or logos that belong to the Prince’s Government of Monaco and which appear on this website are protected by intellectual property law.
 Any reproduction of all or part of the website, without the permission of the owner, is a violation and is criminally punishable in Monegasque courts and tribunals.